-Because of the close proximity of the opposing trenches (in some case, as little as 100 yards) and the extreme danger of being shot if they peeked over the parapets, many men reported never seeing the sky except by looking straight up.
+During those four years, because of the close proximity of the opposing trenches (in some case, as little as 80 yards) and the extreme danger of being shot if they peeked over the parapets, many men reported never seeing the sky except by looking straight up.
 They rarely saw enemy soldiers, except in their rifle sights.

 But that same proximity allowed for something else, something unpredictable and extraordinary: unofficial, spontaneous cessations of hostility.

 On Christmas Eve 1914, German troops in the region of Ypres, Belgium decorated the areas around their trenches.
-They placed candles and Christmas trees on the parapets and celebrated the holiday with Christmas carols.
+They placed candles and Christmas trees on the parapets and celebrated the holiday with singing.
 The British responded by singing carols of their own.
 Soon, the two sides were shouting Christmas greetings to each other.
 The word went out all along the Front.

-On Christmas Day, men on both sides – perhaps 100,000 of them – disobeyed their generals, rose out of their trenches and met their opponents face to face in No Man’s Land, where they exchanged small gifts such as food, tobacco and alcohol, and souvenirs such as pictures of loved ones, buttons and hats.
+On Christmas Day, men on both sides – perhaps 100,000 of them – disobeyed their generals, rose out of their frozen trenches and met their opponents face to face in No Man’s Land, where they exchanged small gifts such as food, tobacco and alcohol, and souvenirs such as pictures of loved ones, buttons and hats.
 The artillery fell silent.
-The truce also allowed a breathing spell for the dead, many of whom had lain there for months, to be buried.
+The truce also allowed a breathing spell for the dead to be buried.
 Joint religious services were held.
 Football games occurred, giving one of the most enduring images of the truce, which lasted until New Years in some sectors.

-Generals on both sides, horrified at this display, made sure that it wouldn’t happen again, in some cases by removing or punishing the units that had participated.
-They made sure that the war would go on, and for four years an average of seven thousand young soldiers and hundreds of civilians would die every single day.
+Generals on both sides were horrified at this display and feared that it might happen again.
+In some cases they removed or punished the units that had participated.
+They made sure that the war would go on, and for four years an average of seven to ten thousand young men would die every single day.
 But there was one day when common people ignored the hatred and the will to destroy.

 Gangs in Honduras and El Salvador, sick of their own carnage, copied it.

-It is customary to wish each other “Peace on Earth” at tis time of year, yet a glance at the news always threatens to drop us into despair.
+It is customary to wish each other “Peace on Earth” at this time of year, yet a glance at the news always threatens to drop us into despair.
 Well, how about calling a truce at least?
 And who better to suggest it with than the warring voices in your own head?
-A truce is not necessarily time-bound; but it can always be extended, from one moment to the next.
+A truce is not necessarily time-bound; it can always be extended, from one moment to the next.
 While you are at it, consider the military metaphors we all tend to use in our daily speech.

 For these holidays, I wish you this kind of truce.
-If world violence is ever to end, it will happen when enough individuals determine to call a truce with it in their own souls and no longer need to inflict it upon others, or watch others harming each other.
+If world violence is ever to end, it will happen when enough individuals determine to call a truce with it in their own souls and no longer need to inflict it upon others or watch others harming each other on electronic media.

 For even a short time, may we realize, as John McCutcheon sings, “…that on each end of the rifle we’re the same.”